petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/creating-separate-catalog-pages-for-individual-product-catalogs.md

 # Creating Separate Catalog Pages for Individual Product Catalogs

-You may have products from multiple catalogs in your storefront.
+Your storefront can contain products from multiple catalogs.
 Liferay stores Products in Catalogs and displays them in your storefront using a *Catalog Page*.
 See [Creating a Catalog Page](./creating-a-catalog-page.md) for more information.
 Since different catalogs can contain different kinds of products, you can differentiate them using multiple Catalog Pages.

 To do this, you must first have two or more Catalogs, and at least one Catalog page.
 Then, duplicate the existing Catalog Page and add the [Custom Filter](https://learn.liferay.com/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.html) widget on both pages to filter products by the catalog ID.

 ## Copying an Existing Catalog Page

-Assuming you have the Minium site running, to copy a Catalog Page, you must first enable Private Pages for your instance.
-This is only applicable for Liferay DXP 7.4 U22+ and GA22+.
-See Enabling Private Pages for more information.
-If you are on an earlier version, you can follow the steps below directly.
+In Liferay DXP 7.4 U22+ and GA22+, to copy a Catalog Page in the Minium site, you must first [enable Private Pages](https://learn.liferay.com/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.html#enabling-private-pages) for your instance.
+If you are on an earlier version, this step isn't necessary.

 1. Once the Private Pages are active, open the *Site Menu* (![Site Menu](../images/icon-product-menu.png)) and go to *Site Builder* &rarr; *Pages*.